grayson073/lab-5-calc-functions/LAB.md

 value as well as a description of the operations.

 For example, the addition section has two inputs, and clicking the button displays the sum as well as the description.
-For example, inputting 3 and 4 would display a 7 as well as the text "The sum of 3 and 4 is 7".
+For example, inputting 3 and 4 would display a 7 as well as the text "Sum of 3 and 4 is 7".

 ![image](https://user-images.githubusercontent.com/478864/39680869-55c02e08-515a-11e8-84d3-ff44339a7045.png)